ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 [release]: /assets/images/git-workflow/release.png
 [hotfix]: /assets/images/git-workflow/hotfix.png

 You are starting to work on a new software project.
-You want to be able to quickly develop and release new versions of your software while maintaining a well-structured development workflow.
+You want to be able to quickly develop and release new versions of your application while maintaining a well-structured development workflow.
 We will walk through a software development lifecycle using [Git](https://git-scm.com/) based on the [Trunk Based Development](https://trunkbaseddevelopment.com/) branching strategy.

 The goal of our development team is to have a single source of truth for stable and production ready code, the `master` branch.
 Every commit to the master branch must be well-tested using an automated continuous integration pipeline.
-It should be considered as a candidate for a production release at any time.
+Each one should be considered as a candidate for a production release at any time.

 ## Initial Commit